-8.4 Interim Grievance Mechanisms
+8.3 Interim Grievance Mechanisms

-75. Pending the establishment of the project GM, the office of the NPCU will be responsible for managing project-related complaints.
-The Social Safeguards Specialist will receive all complaints and channel them to the relevant offices for redress.
-The Specialists contacts will be shared with the key stakeholders to ensure that they know who to talk to.
-Once the GM system is fully established and running, information on the GM focal points and guidance on how to channel complaints will be shared broadly and at all levels.
+81. Pending the establishment of a specialized project GM email and hotline, , the office of the NPCU has been responsible for managing project-related complaints through the communication department and online/web based grievance channel.
+The Project has delayed in establishing a functional GRM due to the lengthy procurement process affecting the recruitment and onboarding of E&S specialist and other key NPCU personnel to help manage the complains effectively.
+Now that almost all team members have been recruited, the NPCU will expedite the creation of separate GRM channels to recieve complaints Once the GM system is fully established and running, information on the GM focal points and guidance on how to channel complaints will be shared broadly and at all levels.
+Currently, the following contact has been in use: